Spinning Brownian motion: Proofs

-From now on we closely follow part of the proof of Theorem 6.1 in \cite{BaB10}.
+We closely follow part of the proof of Theorem 6.1 in \cite{BaB10}.
 To simplify the notation, call $Z=(X,S)$, and we use the standard nomenclature $T^X_U$ for first hitting time of a set $U$ by the process $X$, and $\sigma_t = \inf\kpar{s\geq 0 : L_s\geq t}$ for the right inverse of local time.